kylep/kyle.pericak.com/content/posts/aws/aws-s3-python.md

 ## Create/Edit a User

-On the left navbar, go to Users > Add User.
+On the left nav-bar, go to Users > Add User.
 Or edit a user that exists.
 Fill in the wizard and assign the group.